 The player on today`s card is Ronald Raymond Rees, who was born in April 1944, and who played for Coventry City for six years, starting out with their youth team, and moving to the main squad in 1962 when he was almost eighteen.
 He also played for the National Team of Wales almost forty times.
 This card almost marks the beginning of the end for our man, because he left Coventry City in 1968, transferred to West Bromwich Albion, but he did not like it here and moved on to Nottingham Forest in 1969.
 That transfer fee was slightly less, and it continued to drop as he moved to Swansea and then to Haverfordwest.
 And he died in October 2023, at the age of 79.

-This set is not so easy to track down in our British Trade Indexes.
-This is for two reasons - the first is that the words "Star Players" are used to form the cup in the black square on the front of the card - and the second is that even if you do fathom that, this set is catalogued in our original British Trade Index part II under the Footballer Grouping, of which there are nine sets.
-Ours is set five, catalogued as :
+However, today`s set is one of the hardest track down in our British Trade Indexes, for two reasons - firstly that the words "Star Players" are only used to form the cup in the black square on the front of the card - and secondly, even if you do fathom that, this set is catalogued as No.5, catalogued as :

 FOOTBALLER GROUPING (A).
 Md. or Lg.
 8 backs illustrated at Fig. ABF-10.
 Nd. ...
 ABF-10